 Aitutaki Airport (code: AIT) has a tiny terminal that more closely resembles the local architecture than a traditional airport.
 Facilities are limited to a small convenience stall selling snacks and a few benches.
 WiFi is available to help pass the time.

 Sleeping in Aitutaki Airport

 While we have no recent airport reviews, a past traveller has suggested the best place for a nap may be under a shady palm tree.
 Have a backup plan if you’re planning to spend the night.
 For uninterrupted sleep, nearby hotels offer shuttle service.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 To help us keep this guide up-to-date, you can add or update information or write a review to submit airport tips and photos.
 For more airport information continue scrolling down to explore more in our Aitutaki Airport Guide.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

-If sleeping in Aitutaki Airport sounds unappealing, there are hotels near the airport:
+If sleeping in the airport sounds like a nightmare, there are hotels near Aitutaki Airport with airport shuttles:

-To see more options there is a list of hotels near Aitutaki Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Aitutaki Airport that can be sorted by price, distance, traveller rating and popularity.